 I think that's true.
 I'm not saying that the automobile didn't have an economic impact.
 That's what Moses was building for.
 He would probably endorse that idea.
 I think that what we're looking at now in the 21st century is the high value put on places that Moses literally thought were something.
-He was going to run an expressway from Brooklyn through lower Manhattan to New Jersey and knock down all these buildings in Greenwich Village that people love now.
-Love.
-Even movie stars, people crowd into those neighborhoods to live and that he saw it as a slum.
-Well, Moses was simply wrong and Cairo puts him to task for that.
+He was going to run an expressway from Brooklyn through lower Manhattan to New Jersey and knock down all these buildings in Greenwich Village that people now love.
+People and even movie stars crowd into those neighborhoods to live and he saw it as a slum.
+Well, Moses was simply wrong and Caro puts him to task for that.
 I think that's true.

 0:51:24 The Rise of NIMBYism

 Dwarkesh Patel 0:51:24

 Okay.
 Professor Jackson, now I want to discuss how the process of city planning and building projects has changed since Moses' time.
 We spent some good amount of time actually discussing what Moses actually did in his time.
 Last year you wrote an op-ed in the Wall Street Journal talking about how the 27-story building in Manhattan was put in limbo because the parking lot which it would replace was part of a historic district.